Ingredient

 Information on safe use

 Hair colourants are at present amongst the most thoroughly examined cosmetic products on the EU market.
 Since 2003 the European Commission has pursued a global strategy for the safety assessment of hair colourants and hair dyes in Europe.
-More than 100 individual hair colourants were considered as safe by the Scientific Committee for Consumer Safety (SCCS) of the EU Commission after a comprehensive assessment and are allowed for use in Annex III of the EC Cosmetics Regulation.
-Publication of the EU Commission on the Safety of hair dyes This substance is expressly approved and / or subject to a restriction as a result of an entry in Annex III of the EC Cosmetics Regulation after an assessment by the Scientific Committee on Consumer Safety of the EU Commission (SCCS).
+More than 100 individual hair colourants were considered as safe by the Scientific Committee for Consumer Safety (SCCS) of the EU Commission after a comprehensive assessment and are allowed for use in Annex III of the EC Cosmetics Regulation. https://ec.europa.eu/health/scientific_committees/docs/citizens_hairdyes_en.pdf This substance is expressly approved and / or subject to a restriction as a result of an entry in Annex III of the EC Cosmetics Regulation after an assessment by the Scientific Committee on Consumer Safety of the EU Commission (SCCS).
 Restrictions can relate eg to purity criteria, a maximum concentration or the restriction to certain product categories.
 Subject to the conditions possibly imposed in Annex III, the use of this substance in cosmetic products is safe.

 Why are we talking about it?